redhat-na-ssa/hack-rhods/README.md

   - FEATURE: Chain build with customizations - Create template for users?
 - No operator health checks

+## Opinions / Conclusions
+- It will be difficult to sell the value of RHODS vs ODH
+  - Customers will be buying an idea / relationship vs a solution
+- Give RHODS for free (until it's more valuable than ODH)
+- Sell ROSA (Give RHODS for free)
+- Downgrade operator channel to `alpha` OR Fix above issues

 ## Links
 - [GitHub - RHODS Operator](https://github.com/red-hat-data-services/opendatahub-operator)
 - [GitHub - RHODS Deployer](https://github.com/red-hat-data-services/odh-deployer)